rowanu/dashboarddude.com/source/_posts/2013-01-24-dashboards-for-graphite.markdown

 The have a [great demo of the various widgets in action](http://dashingdemo.herokuapp.com/sampletv).

 ## Need Help?
 There you have it!
-If you guys have any experiences or comments for these dashboards, let me know below.
-If you have any dashboards I missed, please let me know in the comments.
+Let me your personal experiences and recommendations with these dashboards, or if I missed any you think are worthwhile in the comments below.

 If you need any help setting up any of these dashboards, or Graphite itself, check out [my dashboard consulting services](/services) and [get in touch with me](/contact).